-Indicator 6.7.2 No commercial aforestation shall be undertaken in riparian zones.

-Indicator 6.7.3 At replanting The Organisation shall assess whether any additional setback is possible beyond the existing stump-line without creating an area or areas of de Forestation under the Climate Change Response Act and Climate Change Regulations.
+- 6.7.2 No commercial afforestation is undertaken in riparian zones, with the exceptions described in 6.7.4. - 6.7.3 At replanting The Organisation assesses whether any additional setback is possible beyond the existing stump-line without creating an area or areas of deforestation under the Climate Change Response Act and Climate Change Regulations.